 Burns was at Purdue in 2012 when three of the Boilermakers’ five players on All-Big Ten teams came from his secondary in cornerbacks Ricardo Allen and Josh Johnson, and safety Landon Feichter.
 Purdue ranked No. 43 nationally in pass efficiency defense (124.59).

 Burns joined the Purdue staff after spending the previous four seasons (2008-11) as the cornerbacks coach at Arizona State.
 The Sun Devils led the Pac-10 and finished among the nation’s top units in 2009 in total defense (No. 13, 297.58 ypg), rushing defense (No. 19, 108.58 ypg) and passing defense (No. 26, 189.00 ypg).
 Arizona State also led the conference in rushing defense and was No. 16 nationally (119.67 ypg) the following season in 2010, while ranking second in the league and among the nation’s top units in tackles for loss (No. 8, 7.42 tflpg), pass efficiency defense (No. 20, 108.58) and scoring defense (No. 26, 21.08 ppg).
 Defensive back Omar Bolden was a first-team All-Pac-10 selection in 2010 and selected in the fourth round of the 2011 NFL Draft by the Denver Broncos, where he has played in 47 of 48 regular-season games over the past four seasons for the Super Bowl 50 winners who were also in Super Bowl XLVIII.

 Prior to his four campaigns at ASU, Burns spent the 2007 season as defensive backs coach at Kansas State.

-Burns’ lone season in the NFL came with the Tampa Bay Buccaneers as the team’s defensive backs coach in 2006, where he coached cornerback Ronde Barber in his second and final All-Pro season.
+Burns’ lone season in the NFL came with the Tampa Bay Buccaneers as the team’s defensive backs coach in 2006, where he coached cornerback Ronde Barber in his second and final All-Pro campaign.

-His two national championships in 2003 and 2004 came during a tremendously successful run as the defensive backs coach at USC under Pete Carroll for four seasons from 2002-05, with the Trojans also winners of the BCS National Championship Game in January of 2005 following the 2004 campaign.
+His two national championships in 2003 and 2004 came during a tremendously successful run at USC as the defensive backs coach under Pete Carroll for four seasons from 2002-05, with the Trojans winners of the BCS National Championship Game in January of 2005 following the 2004 campaign.